frankframework/frankframework/CONTRIBUTING.md

 - You see a GUI.
 The GUI may automatically find your Eclipse installation.
 If this does not work, use the button "Specify location".
 You should point to the eclipse.exe file.
 - Press Install / Update.
 - If you have trouble with these instructions, then you can get help on the https://projectlombok.org/ site.
 On the top menu, choose "install" | "Eclipse".
 - The Frank!Framework can only run on Java 8.
-Please install Java 8 in addition to the JRE that is included in your Eclipse installation.
+Please install a Java 8 JDK in addition to the JRE that is included in your Eclipse installation.
 You can find it [here](https://www.oracle.com/nl/java/technologies/javase/javase8u211-later-archive-downloads.html).

 **NOTE:** In earlier versions of this file, you were asked to start Eclipse using a Java 8 JRE.
 That does not work anymore with Eclipse 2021-09.
-You must start Eclipse from a Java 11 or later JRE, and then configure a Java 8 JRE or JDK in the settings.
-This will be explained later.
+You must start Eclipse from a Java 11 or later JRE, typically the JRE delivered with Ecllipse, and then configure a Java 8 JDK in the settings.
+A Java 8 JRE is not sufficient because some unit tests require a JDK.
+Configuring Eclipse to use the Java 8 JDK will be explained later.

 ### Configure Eclipse